 “You still look up to her, don’t you,” Chartreuse realized.

-“Carrie does practically all the same stuff I do – and she does it so much better!
-I mean… wow!
-She has such talent!
-Such authority!
-She commands so much respect around the school too, one can’t help but be impressed by her!”
+“Carrie does almost all the same stuff I do – and she does it so much better!
+I mean… wow, she has such talent.
+And authority.
+She commands so much respect around the school, a girl can’t help but be impressed by her, yeah?”

 “Art.
 Big deal.
 Don’t have it this semester.”

 “Laurie, come on,” Chartreuse pleaded.
 “You can’t let Carrie, like, get to you this way.
-Corry’s real worried about you, as are your parents.”
+Corry’s real worried about you.
+So are your parents.”